urtype-affaan782/just-affaan782/README.md

 ### 🏆 Achievements
 - Participated in the **Bot Battle Competition** at Jaipurya School, Ghaziabad.
-- Innovated and presented in the **ATL Marathon** under the name 'Spectra Drive.'
+- Innovated and presented in the **ATL Marathon** under the name 'EagleEye Surviellence.'

 ### 🌱 Interests
 - Programming and AI Development.